teddygroves/bibat/docs/index.rst

 If you would like to contribute to bibat in any way (please do this!), the :ref:`contributing` section has some useful information.

+If you are looking for reference information about bibat's :ref:`cli` or :ref:`api`, check those out!

 .. _getting started:

 Getting started